Staci’s Travel Tips

 Food

 I love to eat.
 I love to try new things.
-In fact, I think it’s crucial to maintain an open posture towards eating at another’s table.
+In fact, I think it’s crucial to maintain an open posture toward eating at another’s table.
 I would hate to insult anyone, make them uncomfortable, or cause them to doubt themselves as a gracious host.
 However, we all have our limits.

-I have a vivid memory of being served a highly prized cut of meat for my dinner in Madagascar.
+I have a vivid memory of being served a highly prized cut of meat for dinner in Madagascar.
 I was the guest and as such got dibs on the best stuff.
-Turns out it was tongue of Zebu, the Malagasy cow.
+Turns out it was the tongue of Zebu, the Malagasy cow.
 Let’s just say I’m an unlikely replacement for Andrew Zimmern’s television show Bizarre Foods.
 As politely as possible, I ate around my plate’s main attraction.

 ABOVE ALL ELSE, before eating (and in general) WASH YOUR HANDS!
 I am a chronic hand washer.
 And I don’t mean hand sanitizer!
 Good old-fashioned soap and water will do the trick and is widely available.
-Be careful not to touch your face or your food (if possible) until you can wash you hands.
+Be careful not to touch your face or your food (if possible) until you can wash your hands.

 Creature Comforts

-- Sunglasses.
+• Sunglasses.
 I miss them when I don’t have them, in winter too.

-- Lip gloss.
+• Lip gloss.
 Seriously.

 Wisdom